Nagarajant37/EC2-instences-in--terraform/README.md

 # In file2 write the command of provider details of instance like vpc,subnets and "secert key","Access key"

-# save the both file in terraform file with file name ".tr"
+# save the both file in terraform file with file name ".tf"

 # Deploy the instance using deploy comments given above.
       one by one run the commands